 The most noticeable change from a Stage 2 upgrade is the significant jump in power and torque.
 While stock STIs can feel hesitant at times, a Stage 2 tune smooths out the powerband and delivers a much stronger pull across the RPM range.
 With the right components and 91 octane fuel, you can anticipate an extra 40–50 horsepower at the wheels.
 If you have access to 93 or 94 octane, those gains can climb to 50–60 horsepower.
 More importantly, the increased torque makes the car feel more alive and eager, especially when accelerating out of corners.
 These figures are a direct result of improved airflow and a professional engine tuning service that optimizes fuel and timing maps to take full advantage of your new hardware.

-Fuel System Requirements
+Fuel System and Supporting Mods

 More air and more boost demand more fuel.
 Your stock fuel system was designed for stock power levels, and it simply can't keep up with the demands of a Stage 2 setup.
 Neglecting this is one of the fastest ways to cause catastrophic engine damage.
 To safely support the additional horsepower, you will need to upgrade key components.
 At a minimum, this includes a higher-flow fuel pump to deliver more fuel from the tank and larger fuel injectors to supply the engine with the precise amount of fuel it needs.
 When shopping for performance parts, always factor in the cost of a robust fuel system to protect your investment and ensure your engine runs safely and reliably.

-Daily Driving a Stage 2 STI
+What's It Like to Daily Drive a Stage 2 STI?

 So, what’s it like to live with a Stage 2 STI every day?
 In short, it’s a more raw and connected experience.
 The upgraded exhaust will be louder, and you’ll feel more of the engine’s power through the chassis.
 For many enthusiasts, this is exactly what they’re looking for.
 A quality tune is crucial here, as it ensures the car remains smooth and predictable in city traffic, without surging or bucking.
 A Stage 2 STI is perfect for the owner who is hands-on and enjoys feeling more in tune with their vehicle's performance.
 It sharpens the car's character, making every drive, from a grocery run to a spirited backroad blast, more exciting.
 You can find all the necessary Subaru STI upgrades to start your build.